Principles of an Open Artificial Pancreas System (OpenAPS)

 Adjusting for unexpected BG deviation

-The algorithm above is sufficient for a simple and safe OpenAPS implementation, and has been successfully tested by dozens users over years of combined use.
+The algorithm above is sufficient for a simple and safe OpenAPS implementation, and has been successfully tested by hundreds of users over years of combined use.
 However, in situations where BG is rising or falling unexpectedly, or remaining stubbornly high, we discovered that it is also useful to take into account how much the Blood Glucose rise/fall rate is deviating from what would be expected based on insulin activity.
 This allows more advanced OpenAPS implementations to respond more quickly when BG starts to rise or fall more than expected, and allows it to continue high temp basals when BG is stubbornly high and mostly flat (falling far less than expected).

 To calculate this deviation, OpenAPS first calculates a term we call “BG Impact” or BGI, which is simply the current insulin activity (first derivative of IOB) * insulin sensitivity.
 When expressed in units of mg/dL/5m, this represents the degree to which BG “should” be rising or falling, and can be directly compared to the delta between the current and last CGM reading, or an average delta over the last 15m or so.
 To calculate the deviation, OpenAPS does exactly this comparison, between the 15m average delta in CGM readings and the predicted BGI.
 It then applies that deviation as an adjustment to the eventual BG prediction.
 This is based on the simple assumption that if BG is rising or falling more than expected over the last 15 minutes, that trend is likely to continue over the next 15-30 minutes, and the magnitude of the projected deviation is approximately equal to what was seen over the last 15 minutes.
 In future OpenAPS implementations it may be possible to come up with better predictive algorithms of this sort, but this simple algorithm has worked quite well over many months of real-life use so far.